5 Divorce Myths to Stop Believing (And What to Know Instead)

 Let your attorney do what they do best and hire someone else to support you where they are going to make the most impact.
 You will save yourself money and sanity.

 It’s okay (and perfectly natural) if you used to believe these divorce myths.
-A lot of clients come to me with these questions and more during our complimentary intro call.
-If you’re wondering how I can help you during this time, I’d encourage you to schedule a call so we can bust some of your divorce myths and help you come to a more easeful solution to your divorce.
+A lot of clients come to us with these questions and more during our information sessions.
+If you’re wondering how we can help you during this time, I’d encourage you to attend one of our information sessions so we can bust some of your divorce myths and help you come to a more easeful solution to your divorce.

 Join our mailing list to receive the latest news and updates from our team.